hailtrace/schema-llama/README.md

 4. [Usage](#usage)

 ## Preamble
-We have not written this project yet.
+~~We have not written this project yet.
 It's currently in its conception and is going down the experimental development mode.
-Star the repo and see when we get it done.
+Star the repo and see when we get it done.~~

+**v0.0.8:** We just finished the initial alpha build of this package.
+It's pushed to NPM, but things could change some more.

 Thanks!